Samsung-Loki/Syndical/README.md

 Written purely in C#.
 [SamLoader](https://github.com/nlscc/samloader) was, of course, the base of Syndical, but impemented differently. \
 Current progress can be viewed here: [Trello board](https://trello.com/b/3kekg3El/syndical).

+## Why I should use Syndical?
+1) It looks a lot better than any other firmware downloaders
+2) Download & Decrypt is a lot faster, as it won't download the entire file and then only decrypt it.
+3) Because I'll steal your liver

 ## Screenshots
 ### Download mode
 ![Screenshot_20211127_201356](https://user-images.githubusercontent.com/68467762/143686936-bea4fc37-76ba-4050-a7dc-89dda131abeb.png)